Skip to content

 On Android, go to Settings > Network & Internet > Wi-Fi, tap your connected network, and change DNS to 8.8.8.8.
 You can also clear Chrome’s data through Settings > Apps > Chrome > Storage > Clear Cache.
 If the error persists, try switching between Wi-Fi and mobile data.

-It can.
+Chrome reset can help in stubborn cases.
 Go to Chrome Settings > Reset settings > Restore settings to their original defaults.
-This clears extensions, cookies, and cached data.
-It won’t delete your bookmarks or saved passwords.
-Try less drastic fixes first since resetting removes all your Chrome customizations.
+This clears extensions and cached data but preserves bookmarks and saved passwords.
+Try the DNS and proxy fixes first before resetting.

 Fone.tips Editorial Team